chat text

 Lane-splitting is the term used for motorcyclists who ride between lanes of slow-moving or stopped traffic.
 Oftentimes, lane-splitting accidents happen because of a driver who can’t see the motorcyclist coming.

-4. Motorcycle Accidents Due To Speeding
+4. Due To Speeding

-5. Accidents With Alcohol-Impaired Drivers
+5. Alcohol-Impaired Drivers

 Alcohol-impaired drivers pose a serious threat to motorcyclists, leading to devastating accidents.
 These accidents make up an unfortunately large amount of collisions and deaths on Arizona roadways.

-6. Motorcycle Accidents With Distracted Drivers
+6. Distracted Drivers

 Distracted driving is a leading cause of collisions in Arizona.
 Despite today’s technology advancements, using a device will ultimately take your eye off the road.
 Talking to passengers or eating while driving may also result in a collision.

-7. Motorcycle Accidents Related to Blind Spots
+7. Blind Spots

-Motorcycles often fall victim to drivers’ blind spots, leading to potentially catastrophic collisions.
+Motorbikes often fall victim to drivers’ blind spots, leading to potentially catastrophic collisions.
 If you’re the driver of an enclosed motor vehicle, make sure to always check your blind spots before changing lanes.

 8. Dooring Accidents

-What Are the Most Common Motorcycle Accident Injuries?
+Common Motorcycle Accident Injuries

 Since motorcycles are not enclosed, the risk of catastrophic injury or even death is higher than for those in cars.
-Motorcycle accident injuries are devastating and can result in lifelong struggles.
+Motorcycle crash injuries are devastating and can result in lifelong struggles.
 Some of the most common injuries we see include:

 • Brain Injuries